oracle/weblogic-kubernetes-operator/documentation/4.0/content/samples/domains/domain-home-on-pv/_index.md

     - Modify the Domain YAML file's `image:` value to match the image tag for the image in the repository.
     - If the repository requires a login, then also deploy a corresponding Kubernetes `docker secret` to the same namespace that the Domain will use, and modify the Domain YAML file's `imagePullSecrets:` to reference this secret.

-Alternatively, if you have access to the local image cache on each worker node in the cluster, then you can use a Docker command to save the image to a file, copy the image file to each worker node, and use a `docker` command to load the image file into the node's image cache.
+Alternatively, if you have access to the local image cache on each worker node in the cluster, then you can use a Docker command to save the image to a file, copy the image file to each worker node, and use a Docker command to load the image file into the node's image cache.

-For more information, see the [Cannot pull image FAQ]({{<relref "/faq/cannot-pull-image">}}).
+For more information, see the [Cannot pull image]({{<relref "/faq/cannot-pull-image">}}) FAQ.

 ### References